KernelErr/fourth/README-EN.md

 ## Configuration

-Fourth will read yaml format configuration file from `/etc/fourth/config.yaml`, here is an minimal viable example:
+Fourth will read yaml format configuration file from `/etc/fourth/config.yaml`, and you can set custom path to environment variable `FOURTH_CONFIG`, here is an minimal viable example:

 ```yaml
 version: 1